-Effect of Propylene Glycol
+D. Effect of Propylene Glycol

 The addition of 20% (w/w) of Propylene-Glycol (PG) has an effect on the mechanical flexural properties of the resins.
-Comparative plots of the max.
-Stress (MPa), Modulus (MPa) and the Strain (%) of the CPF resin - I vs. Cardanol content (%) in the CPF resins, are shown in Fig 7.
+A comparative plots of the Modulus (MPa), max.
+Stress (MPa) and max.
+Strain (%) of the CPF resin - I vs. Cardanol content in the CPF resins, are shown in Fig 10.
+The obtained results evidenced a significant decrease in the flexural Modulus and flexural max.
+Stress of the CPF resins mixed with PG, in comparison with the equivalent CPF samples without PG.
+However, the max.
+Strain (%) comparatively increased for the CPF resins with PG.
+This mechanical behaviour between the CPF samples with and without PG was observed at all the different levels of Cardanol content investigated in this work (up to 40 % w/w), as shown in Fig 10.